CogStack/CogStack-NiFi/docs/deploy/services.md

 set +a
 ```

+#### ENV/CONF files:

+- `/deploy/jupyter.env` - all you should ever set
+- `/services/jupyter-hub/jupyter_config.py`

+IMPORTANT:
+- `/services/jupyter-hub/userlist` - userlist that gets loaded once jupyter starts up, you will need to update this manually at the moment whenever a user is created
+- `/services/jupyter-hub/teamlist` - teamlist that gets loaded once jupyter starts up

-Re-run the above if you change the values.
-Make sure to delete old instances of Jupyter-hub containers, and Jupyter single-user containers for each user.
-DO NOT delete their volumes, you don't want to delete their data!
+Re-run the above if you change the values.Make sure to delete old instances of Jupyter-hub containers, and Jupyter single-user containers for each user.DO NOT delete their volumes, you don't want to delete their data!

 ## Git-ea

-This is a GitHub/GitLab equivalent.
-Feel free to use it if you organisation doesn't allow access to Github, etc.
+This is a GitHub/GitLab equivalent.Feel free to use it if you organisation doesn't allow access to Github, etc.

 ### ENV/settings files:

     - `/services/gitea/app.ini`` - this is the file you will need to edit manually for settings for now, ENV file will soon be available.

+## NGINX
+Although by default not used in the deployment example, NGINX is primarily used as a reverse proxy, limiting the access to the used services that normally expose endpoint for the end-user.
+For a simple scenario, it can used only for securing access to Apache NiFi webservice endpoint.

+All the necessary configuration files and scripts are located in [`./services/nginx/config/`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/nginx/config) directory where the user and password generation script `setup_passwd.sh`.